Hindko: Geographic distribution and dialects

 In a group of its own is Peshawari, (Note: The local pronunciation is /[pɪʃʌori]/) (Shackle 1980).) the prestigious urban variety spoken in the city of Peshawar and the one that is promoted as a standardised literary language.
 It has a wide dialectal base and has undergone the influence of Urdu and Standard Punjabi.

 A separate group is formed in the northeast by the relatively homogeneous dialects of the Hazara region, which are collectively known as Hazara Hindko or Northern Hindko, with the variety spoken in Kaghan Valley known as Kaghani, and the variety of Tanawal known variously as Tanoli Hindko, Tanoli or Tinauli.
 Hindko is also spoken further east into Kashmir.
 It is the predominant language of the Neelum Valley, in the north of Pakistan-administered Azad Kashmir, where it is locally known as Parmi (or Pārim; the name likely originated in the Kashmiri word apārim 'from the other side', which was the term used by the Kashmiris of the Vale of Kashmir to refer to the highlanders, who spoke this language).
 This variety is also spoken across the Line of Control into Indian-administered Jammu and Kashmir.

 The whole dialect continuum of Hindko is partitioned by Ethnologue into two languages: Northern Hindko (ISO 639-3 code: hno) for the dialects of Hazara, and Southern Hindko (ISO 639-3: hnd) for the remaining varieties.
 This grouping finds support in the results of the intelligibility testing done by Rensch, which also found out that the southern dialects are more widely understood throughout the Hindko area than are the northern ones.

 Hindko dialects gradually transition into other varieties of Lahnda and Punjabi to the south.
-For example, to the southwest across the Salt Range are found dialects of Saraiki, and at least one of these – the one spoken in the Dera Ismail Khan District – is sometimes also referred to as "Hindko".
+For example, to the southwest across the Salt Range are found dialects of Saraiki, and at least one of these — the one spoken in the Dera Ismail Khan District — is sometimes also referred to as "Hindko".
 To the southeast, Hindko is in a dialect continuum with Pahari–Pothwari, with the Galyat region of Abbottabad district and the area of Muzaffarabad in Azad Kashmir approximately falling on the boundary between the two.

 There are Hindko diasporas in major urban centres like Karachi, as well as in some neighbouring countries.

-Before partition of India in 1947, a substantial population of Hindkowans were Hindus and Sikh.
+Before the partition of British India in 1947, a substantial population of Hindkowans were Hindus and Sikhs.
 This population migrated en masse to India.
-These Hindkowans have completely assimilated into larger Punjabi-speaking and Hindi-speaking speakers in India, with only few elders identifying as hindokowans.
+Most of them have completely assimilated into larger Punjabi-speaking and Hindi-speaking speakers in India, with only a few elders identifying with Hindko.

 There was also a small Sikh and Hindu Hindkowans diaspora in Afghanistan, who became established there during the Sikh Empire in the first half of the 19th century.
 Most of them emigrated to India or western countries since the war and subsequent rise of the Taliban, and the total population, being not more than 60 (as of 2024).